 The nymph/Steals out her hand, by nature led/And brings a vessel into bed;/Fair utensil, as smooth and white/As Chloe’s skin, almost as bright.

-The other day I was attempting to describe a book that a gentile female found in a library in a new Work in Progress.
+Recently, I was attempting to describe a book that a gentlewoman found in a library.
 The book was what we might call pornographic in nature.
 It took me awhile to come up with facetiae.
 Although the word originally meant a witty, facetious sayings, in the 19th Century it came to mean erotica.
 I may still need to change it because it was the mid 1800s before the word appeared in print to indicate sexual matter.

 Likewise, from the 16th to the 19th Century, the word congress would indicate sexual intercourse.
-I have even seen it read as sexual congress (so more readers understand the usage) or amorous congress.
+I have even seen it presented as sexual congress (so more readers understand the usage) or amorous congress.

 I often find my writing is peppered with euphemisms such as character line instead of wrinkle, caught out for becoming pregnant, deuce for Devil, enceinte for pregnancy, libation for a fancy drink, nether parts for the area below the waist, monthlies for menstrual cycle, greens for sexual intercourse, and incursion for invasion.
 [Is it not ironic that many of these terms have something to do with “sex”?
 I find that very telling of the Regency period.}

-As I will turn sixty-eight [a definite senior citizen] in less than a month, I recently purchase grave sites and soon I will contract for a grave marker.
+As I have turned seventy [a definite senior citizen], I recently purchase grave sites and soon I will contract for a grave marker.
 I hope not to use either for some time to come, but I am of a practical nature.
 What struck me in the brochures from the cemetery was the phrase “perpetual care.”
 Essentially this is impossible.
 According to the International Cemetery, Cremation and Funeral Association, “The term “perpetual care” in cemeteries has come to mean the providing of funds, to be held in perpetual trust, the income of which is to be expended in keeping up forever the necessary care of the individual lots and graves, and the maintenance, repair and future renewal of the borders, drives, water and sewer systems, enclosures and necessary buildings.”
 In the film The Next Best Thing, the quote reads, “Doesn’t perpetual care include a sprinkler service,” while the TV comedy “Lou Grant” says, “Perpetual care, in the cemetery business, means they mow the lawn.”

 Do you have favorites?
 Add them to the comments below.